reduxjs/redux/docs/advanced/Middleware.md

 #### Caveat: Dispatching During Setup

-While `applyMiddleware` sets up your middleware, the `store.dispatch` function will point to the vanilla version provided by `createStore`.
-None of the other middleware will be applied to this `dispatch` until after setup is complete.
+While `applyMiddleware` executes and sets up your middleware, the `store.dispatch` function will point to the vanilla version provided by `createStore`.
+Dispatching would result in no other middleware being applied.
 If you are expecting an interaction with another middleware during setup, you will probably be disappointed.
-Instead, you should either communicate directly with that other middleware via a common object (for an API calling middleware, this may be your API client object) or waiting until after the middleware is constructed with a callback.
+Because of this unexpected behavior, `applyMiddleware` will throw an error if you try to dispatch an action before the set up completes.
+Instead, you should either communicate directly with that other middleware via a common object (for an API-calling middleware, this may be your API client object) or waiting until after the middleware is constructed with a callback.

 ### The Final Approach